SI-Abid/ladders-up/README.md

 # ladders-up

-console game made with c++ as a project in my 2nd year
+Console game made with c++ as a project in my 2nd year

-Special thanks to Mohammed Tousif Haque for contributing to the trivia ( pop quiz ).
+Special thanks to **Mohammed Tousif Haque** for coming up with all the pop quizes for the trivia part of the game.